Updated: Aug 23

 Even if I thought I knew better, I didn't know, or feel, a consequence like I do today.

-Here is a big question: “How willing am I to FORGIVE myself for not knowing or being in a position to know - or not being as capable as I am now insisting I might have been?”
+Here is a big question: “How willing might I be to FORGIVE MYSELF for not knowing or being in a position to know - or not being as capable as I am now insisting I might have been?”

-I might CHOOSE TO give myself that little break, and reach out to that person with self-compassion.
+I might CHOOSE TO give myself that little break, and reach out to that person that I was with self-compassion.

-When I look fairly, I probably did as well as I could, working with where I was at the time.
+When I look fairly at the situation and my response, I probably did as well as I could, working with where I was at the time.

 Maybe I’ll forgive myself.